 MyAdvo acts as a legal concierge for you providing you with the best technology solutions for lawyer discovery, price negotiations and getting timely case updates.
 Using technological solutions, MyAdvo matches your case requirements with an expert lawyer based on their expertise, location and more.
 With MyAdvo, you can find a lawyer anywhere in India.
 Feel free to ask any legal question from expert lawyers.

-Section 438 of CrPC - Under Section 438 of the Code of Criminal Procedure when any person has reason to believe that he may be arrested on an accusation of having committed a nonbailable offence, the High Court or the Court of Session may, if it thinks fit, direct that in the event of such arrest, he shall be released on bail and in passing that order, it may include such conditions having regard to the facts of the particular case, as it may deem appropriate.
+Section 438 of CrPC - Under Section 438 of the Code of Criminal Procedure when any person has reason to believe that he may be arrested on an accusation of having committed a nonbailable offense, the High Court or the Court of Session may, if it thinks fit, direct that in the event of such arrest, he shall be released on bail and in passing that order, it may include such conditions having regard to the facts of the particular case, as it may deem appropriate.